aranvhout/OMSS_generator/tutorial.md

 `BigShape` supports the following `Attributetypes`:

 - **`SHAPE`**
   Defines the shapes of the BigShape object.
-There are currently six shapes, ordered from least to most polygonal: `TRIANGLE`, `SQUARE`, `PENTAGON`, `SEPTAGON`, and `CIRCLE`.
+There are currently five shapes, ordered from least to most polygonal: `TRIANGLE`, `SQUARE`, `PENTAGON`, `SEPTAGON`, and `CIRCLE`.